kloimhardt/clj-tiles/README.md

 External link: [How to Design Programs](https://htdp.org/2023-8-14/Book/part_prologue.html)

-## More information ...
+## Create your own puzzle tutorials
+The tutorials on the web which can be loaded via the parser are simple text files containing code.
+Everyone can create such tutorials and load them from the local laptop.

-... on the parser and visual representations of code can be found in [this document](https://github.com/kloimhardt/clj-tiles/blob/master/screenshots/technical_details.md).
+More information on local tutorials, the parser and visual representations of code can be found in [this document](https://github.com/kloimhardt/clj-tiles/blob/master/screenshots/technical_details.md).

 [GPL v3](LICENSE) Copyright © 2021 Markus Kloimwieder